MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 #include <netadaptercx.h>
 ```

-Add the [standard WDF decorations](../wdf/specifying-wdf-directives-in-inf-files.md) to your INF, if they are not already there.
-For example:
+Ensure that you have the [standard WDF decorations](../wdf/specifying-wdf-directives-in-inf-files.md) in your INF:

 ```Inf
 [Yourdriver.Wdf]